 "With all there is to prepare and cook for Thanksgiving, cranberry sauce shouldn’t be one of them," says Lydon.
 "You can find a number of canned and jarred varieties that are inexpensive and just as delicious as the homemade kind."
 A can of cranberry sauce is $1.50 and still full of antioxidants.

 The turkey and stuffing require a lot of attention, and when it comes down to it, people care a lot more about those main events than the side of gravy, which is why Lydon says to do yourself a favor and buy it.
-“When it’s finally time to take the turkey out of the oven, the last thing you want to be worrying about is collecting all the fat drippings to make gravy.
-Save yourself the time and stress and look for store-bought varieties with simple ingredients.”
-Chances are, it will be lower in saturated fat, too.
+"When it’s finally time to take the turkey out of the oven, the last thing you want to be worrying about is collecting all the fat drippings to make gravy.
+Save yourself the time and stress and look for store-bought varieties with simple ingredients."
 Plant-based Thanksgiving?
 No problem.
-Try mushroom gravy.
+Try a vegan gravy to appease everyone at the table.

-“No one has the time to let dough rise on Thanksgiving so leave this one to the pros,” Lydon says.
-“Everyone will love store-bought dinner rolls warmed up in the oven and you’ll save a ton of time and energy.”
-Unless you already have all the staples needed to bake them youself, buying rolls pre-made is the cheaper option.
+"No one has the time to let dough rise on Thanksgiving so leave this one to the pros," Lydon says.
+"Everyone will love store-bought dinner rolls warmed up in the oven and you’ll save a ton of time and energy."
+Unless you already have all the staples needed to bake them yourself, buying rolls pre-made is the cheaper option.
+After all, aren't you sick of baking after a year of banana bread?

 While it's a good idea to add some fiber to your plate, most people don't come to the Thanksgiving table with special requests pertaining to the greens.
 "Save your energy for the delicious turkey and mashed potatoes by purchasing a few premixed salad bags for a quick nutritious side," Lydon says.
 Since bagged salad is still all fresh ingredients and nothing preserved, it will be just as nutritious.